MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/teams-policies.md

 ## File-sharing policies

-File-sharing policies are used to control whether Teams users and Dynamics 365 Remote Assist users can share files.
-When file sharing is turned off:
+File-sharing policies are used to control whether Teams users and Dynamics 365 Remote Assist users can share files with each other.

-- The **Attach** button is removed from the Teams text chat user interface.
-The Teams user on the other end of a call/chat can continue to send attachments and files without any changes.

-- For the Dynamics 365 Remote Assist user:

-    - On HoloLens, the **Insert file** command...

-    - In the mobile app, the **Insert file** and **Insert picture** buttons are removed from the mixed-reality toolbar.
-The user will see a message that says "File sharing is unavailable because your admin has disabled this feature.
-Please contact your admin for support."

 ### User experience in the HoloLens app

+When file sharing is disabled, a message appears above the **Insert file** button that indicates that file sharing is not available.

+SCREENSHOT GOES HERE

-When file sharing is disabled, when the Dynamics 365 Remote Assist user selects the Camera icon??? they'll see a message that says that File sharing is unavailable.
+If the user selects the **Insert file** button, they'll see another message that indicates that file sharing is not available.

-SCREENSHOTS GO HERE
+SCREENSHOT GOES HERE

 ### User experience in the mobile app